orbitalquark/textadept-ctags/README.md

     require('ctags')

+There will be a "Search > Ctags" menu.

 There are four ways to tell Textadept about *tags* files:

   1. Place a *tags* file in a project's root directory.
 This file will be